Hammonton, New Jersey: Roads and highways

 As of 2010, the town had a total of 126.50 mi of roadways, of which 77.04 mi were maintained by the municipality, 30.61 mi by Atlantic County and 14.65 mi by the New Jersey Department of Transportation and 4.20 mi by the South Jersey Transportation Authority.

 The Atlantic City Expressway, U.S. Route 30, U.S. Route 206 and Route 54 all pass through Hammonton, as do County Route 536, County Route 542, County Route 559 and County Route 561.

 Public transportation

 The Hammonton station of NJ Transit provides passenger rail service between the Atlantic City Rail Terminal in Atlantic City and 30th Street Station in Philadelphia and intermediate points on the Atlantic City Line.

 NJ Transit provides bus service in Hammonton on the 554 route between Lindenwold station and Atlantic City.

 Airport

 Hammonton Municipal Airport is located 3 mi northeast of the central business district.

 Community

 Blueberry capital

 Hammonton is known as the "Blueberry Capital of the World".

 Since the 1980s, the Red, White and Blueberry Festival has celebrated Hammonton's status as the nation's blueberry capital.
 A 1300 acres farm in the town is Northeast's largest blueberry grower.

+Hammonton and the surrounding Atlantic County produce upwards of 50 million pounds of blueberries each year thanks to traveling bands of labor from outside of the United States, though often the farms employing these undocumented workers are largely supportive of stricter border policies.